logo learn the Quran caption learn the Quran Open Quran to learn

 * In a saying of the Prophet Muhammad to a woman who repented to Allah after her hand was cut: You are clear from your sin like the day you were born.

-Note: In a summary of a speech of the Prophet Muhammad: (The tribe of) Quraysh was concerned about cutting the hand of the woman from the (wealthy) people of "Bani Makhzoum".
+Note: In a summary of a saying of the Prophet Muhammad: (The tribe of) Quraysh was concerned about cutting the hand of the woman from the (wealthy) people of "Beni Makhzoum".
 They chose Usamah Bin Zayd, the Prophet's beloved "servant's" son to intercede on her behalf.
 The Prophet said: Do you mediate in a divine statute (penalty) of Allah?
 Then the Prophet preached: The people before you were destroyed because if a known person (with support = AlShareef) stole they would leave him and if a weak person (with no support = AlDhaeef) stole they would subject him to the penatly.
 By Allah!
 If "Fatimah" the daughter of Muhammad stole I would have cut her hand, Source: AlLou'lou' walMarjan feema etafaqqa alayhi alSheikhan AlBukhari wa Muslim.
 In Arabic, page 348.

 Note: Theft to be subjected to Islamic penalty must meet certain conditions such as the price value of the item stolen.